-22.1.3 Elimination ladders
+23.3.
+Elimination ladders

-- (i) The elimination ladder used for the WWT Surf Freestyle events shall be Dingle Elimination. - (ii) WWT 48 Riders Dingle Elimination:
+23.3.1.
+The elimination ladder used for the WWT Surf-Freestyle events shall be Dingle Elimination.

+23.3.2.
+WWT 48 Riders Dingle Elimination:

-(iii) WWT 24 Riders Dingle Elimination
+23.3.3.
+WWT 24 Riders Dingle Elimination

-(iv) WWT 12 Riders Dingle Elimination
+23.3.4.
+WWT 12 Riders Dingle Elimination

-(v) WWT 6 Riders Dingle Elimination
+23.3.5.
+WWT 6 Riders Dingle Elimination

-(vi) In a dingle elimination the winners of the first round heats advance immediately to the third round, whilst the second and third placed sailors are re-seeded into the second round.
+23.3.6.
+In a dingle elimination the winners of the first round heats advance immediately to the third round, whilst the second and third placed sailors are re-seeded into the second round.

-22.2 Heat Schedule
+23.4.
+Heat Schedule

-22.2.1 The schedule of heats shall be posted at the Official Notice Board.
+23.4.1.
+The schedule of heats shall be posted at the Official Notice Board.
 It shall be sole responsibility of each competitor to know in which heat they will be taking part.

-22.3 Discipline Scoring
+23.5.
+Discipline Scoring

-- 22.3.1 There shall be no more than 1 dingle elimination at each WWT event. - 22.3.2 The minimum number of elimination series to constitute a valid score at an event and in order to distribute prize money is one (1) WWT elimination ladder where the fleet has been eliminated to the top sixteen riders with a 48 riders Dingle elimination, eight riders with a 24 riders Dingle elimination, and to the top four riders with a 12 or 6 riders Dingle elimination. - 22.3.3 Finishing positions in a Dingle Elimination shall be scored as follows:
+- 23.5.1.
+There shall be no more than 1 dingle elimination at each WWT event. - 23.5.2.
+The minimum number of elimination series to constitute a valid score at an event and in order to distribute prize money is one (1) WWT elimination ladder where the fleet has been eliminated to the top sixteen riders with a 48 riders Dingle elimination, eight riders with a 24 riders Dingle elimination, and to the top four riders with a 12 or 6 riders Dingle elimination. - 23.5.3.
+Finishing positions in a Dingle Elimination shall be scored as follows: